SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade-scenarios-75-to-8.md

 | SuperOffice 7.0 or<br>7.1 Server | Upgrade 7.0 or 7.1 SuperOffice |

 > [!NOTE]
-> SuperOffice 8 requires "full stack" of all main components.<br>If you run an older version then you must upgrade til SuperOffice 7.5 first.<br>The Pocket Server.7 is not needed for SuperOffice 8.
+> SuperOffice 8 requires a "full stack" of all main components.<br>If you run an older version then you must upgrade to SuperOffice 7.5 first.<br>The Pocket Server.7 is not needed for SuperOffice 8.
 Uninstall Pocket Server.7 after the upgrade if it is installed.

 ## Upgrade Windows Client